RateCity.com.au

 • Falling trees or branches

-Typically, once your claim is approved, any water damage to both your home and its contents, as a result of the leak, will also be covered.
+Typically, once your claim is approved, any water damage to your home and/or its contents because of the leak will be covered.
 Your policy will likely specify a repair cost limit, and some policies may stipulate that the roof must be restored to the same standard as the original.
-However, as stated previously, this will all depend on your individual policy’s coverage restrictions.
+However, this will all depend on your individual policy’s coverage restrictions.

 It is critical to check your home insurance policy for details, as the type of roof damage covered will depend on the insurer and your level of coverage.
 There may also be instances where your home insurance will not cover the repair costs for your roof at all.
 These exclusions will be listed in your policy.